catc0pterSE/Console-TCP-Chat/README.md

-Primitive .Net Core Consle-chat using TCP protocol.
+Simple consle-chat using TCP protocol.